Jehangir-Wahid/My-Resume/README.md

 <strong>&nbsp;o&nbsp;</strong> Developing a cross platform mobile application in React Native.<br />
 <strong>&nbsp;o&nbsp;</strong> Developing a secure backend using NodeJs and ExpressJs.<br />
-<strong>&nbsp;o&nbsp;</strong> Using Sentry for most sophisticated backend-error-handling.<br />
+<strong>&nbsp;o&nbsp;</strong> Using Sentry for most sophisticated backend-error-reporting.<br />
 <strong>&nbsp;o&nbsp;</strong> Designing and developing database in MongoDb.<br />
 <strong>&nbsp;o&nbsp;</strong> Maintaining the online project repositories using version control tool, i.e. Git.<br />
 <strong>&nbsp;o&nbsp;</strong> Setting up and configuration on Linux based servers.<br />
 <strong>&nbsp;o&nbsp;</strong> Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.

-### Folio3 Softwares
+### Folio3 Softwares Inc

 #### Software Engineer E-Commerce (May 2019 – Present)

-Working on an ecommerce platform (Magento) for developing and maintaining the projects.
-I usually work myself on servers setting up, configuration, and deployments, while adopting optimistic approaches and taking security into account.
-I have summarized my responsibilities as follows:
+Working on an ecommerce platform **Magento** for developing and maintaining the projects.
+I usually work myself on servers' setting up, configuration, and deployments, while adopting optimistic approaches and taking security into account.
+The following is the summary of my responsibilities at Folio3 Softwares Inc:

 <strong>&nbsp;o&nbsp;</strong> Providing support on different projects by maintaining the developed applications.<br />
 <strong>&nbsp;o&nbsp;</strong> Discussion and proposal of new implementations.<br />